-- Climate Change and California's Water.
-Mount et al. PPIC, 2018. - "Managing Freshwater Ecosystems in a Pandemic."
-Mount, PPIC Blog, 2020. - "Grappling with the Statewide Wildfire Siege."
-McCann, PPIC Blog, 2020. - "Three Lessons for California's Water Funding Challenges in Today's Recession."
+Climate Change and California's Water.

+Mount et al. PPIC 2018

+"Managing Freshwater Ecosystems in a Pandemic."
+Mount, PPIC Blog, 2020.

+"Grappling with the Statewide Wildfire Siege."
+McCann, PPIC Blog, 2020.

+"Three Lessons for California's Water Funding Challenges in Today's Recession."
 Hanak and Jezdimirovic, CalMatters, 2020.

-SAFE AND AFFORDABLE WATER

-The essential role of California's complex water system was on full display this year.
-Early in the health emergency, "panic buying" of bottled water emptied store shelves and sowed confusion over water safety, prompting water agencies to reiterate that the virus could not be spread through the drinking water supply.
-Wastewater systems grappled with the increased use of products such as disinfecting wipes which, when flushed, can damage equipment and cause dangerous sewage spills.
-Shortages of bottled water posed added challenges for rural communities where water quality is a chronic problem.

-The sudden economic downturn and widespread unemployment prompted a statewide utility-shutoff moratorium, providing some relief to vulnerable households at a time when access to water and sanitation is more important than ever.
+The sudden economic downturn and widespread unemployment prompted a state-wide utility-shutoff moratorium, providing some relief to vulnerable households at a time when access to water and sanitation is more important than ever.